pbstck/homework/README.md

 ```

-The idea is to merge those data and end up with a count for each matching hierarchy.
+The idea is to aggregate those data and end up with a count for each matching hierarchy level extracted from `target_path`.

 In this example, the expected output is
 ```json